Everyone Has One

 - The Adventurer – so much inspiration, so little time

 - The Maker – committed to your craft

 - The Dreamer – the power of imagination unleashed

 - The Innovator – move, shake, disrupt, repeat

 - The Visionary – imagining the impossible

-What creativity is and where it comes from is one of life’s great unsolved mysteries and with this quiz you might start to understand a little more behind your creativity.
+With this quiz you might start to understand a little more solved the mysteries your creativity.